If you’re backpacking for a 10 day vacation, you really can fit anything in just one carry on. Trust me.

 If you're set on bringing a thick sweater, wear a tee shirt and the sweater on the plane (and plan on taking it off once you board) instead of stuffing it in your bag.

 Wearing your thickest pair of pants, or legging and your heaviest jacket, sweater or coat means much more room in your carry on.
+Wondering how to pack for cold weather?
+I've got you covered.

 Pack Your Clothes Like This